 The most aggressive and vibrantly colored male gets the benefit of breeding with the females.
 The alpha male, or tank boss, will have the brightest and most rich colors, while less aggressive males will be sub-dominant and faded in color.

 An even more interesting fact is that these color changes can happen in minutes.
 In larger home aquariums, and definitely in the wild lakes that these species come from, once the most aggressive male leaves the general area of other subordinate males, one of the subordinate fish can move up the ranks to the role of alpha.

-This african cichlid will rapidly begin coloring up and immediately start releasing hormones that allow him to begin to breed with females or sparring with other males to maintain the newly found position as leader or tank boss.
+This African Cichlid will rapidly begin coloring up and immediately release hormones that allow him to begin to breed with females or sparring with other males to maintain the newly found position as leader or tank boss.